Long-term Benefits from the Culture – Audience Relationship

 Photo: workshop for processing textile that took place on June 6, 2022.

 The chitalishte (community center) recognized the need of increasing the interest in its museum collection, which includes objects related to traditional textile processing.
 To promote the collection, the community center created promotional videos and organised a workshop for children and youth who could learn a traditional craft of decorative wool objects used by designers today.

-In February, our partners started the phase of active creation of new cultural proposals.
-As part of the process, they met with curator Victoria Draganova, who suggested suitable artistic dimensions and creative collaborations according to the needs of each organization.
+In February 2022, our partners began active creation of new cultural proposals.
+As part of the process, they met with curator Victoria Draganova, who offered suitable artistic and creative collaborations to meet the needs of each organization.

 In the months from November 2021 to February 2022, partners and experts worked hard to define the new cultural proposals for clearly defined target audiences.
 In our work so far, we have analyzed the strengths and weaknesses of each partner, as well as the conditions and challenges that their environment offers.
 One of the results of this analysis can be seen in the organizational presentations created by Lidiya Peycheva (in Bulgarian).